mikegrb/Device-RadioThermostat/README.md

 ## set\_mode

 Takes a single integer argument for your desired mode.
-Values are 0 - OFF, 1 - HEAT, 2 - COOL, 3 - AUTO.
+Values are 0 for off, 1 for heating, 2 for cooling, and 3 for auto.

 ## get\_target

 Returns undef if current mode is off.
 Returns heat or cooling set point based on the current mode.
-If current mode is AUTO returns a reference to a two element array containing the cooling and heating set points.
+If current mode is auto returns a reference to a two element array containing the cooling and heating set points.

 ## get\_targets

 Returns a reference to a hash of the set points.
-Keys are 't\_cool' and 't\_heat'.
+Keys are `t_cool` and `t_heat`.

 ## temp\_heat